Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(21).png)

-We find another error, but this time, in my opinion, the programmers part, didn't it say that 6.0 was also vulnerable?
+We find another error, but this time, in my opinion, the programmers part, didn't it say that version 6.0 was also vulnerable?

 ![](images/vulny%20(22).png)